 Grant applications must include copies of order(s) documenting the vendor, amount and titles of the e-books purchased and/or copy of an itemized subscription order(s).
 An order documenting a purchased credit for e-books, titles not yet determined, is also acceptable.
 All provided documents must represent the original transaction between the library and vendor; invoices paid for with already-purchased content credit are not eligible.
 Invoices for purchasing new content credit, or for specific titles that are not being paid for with content credit, are eligible.

-E-book vendors may include but are not limited to Amazon, Baker & Taylor, Barnes and Noble, Ebsco, Follet, Overdrive, Proquest, Recorded Books and 3M Cloud Library.
-The E-book Reimbursement Grant Request amount must equal the amount of e-books purchased and not exceed $3,000.
+E-book vendors may include but are not limited to Amazon, Baker & Taylor, Barnes and Noble, Ebsco, Follett, OverDrive, Proquest, Recorded Books, Zinio and 3M Cloud Library.
+The E-book Reimbursement Grant Request amount must not exceed the cost of e-books purchased, up to a maximum of $3,000.

-SCKLS has allocated a total of $70,000 or $35,000 for Round One 2014 and $35,000 for Round Two 2014 E-book Reimbursement Grants.
+SCKLS has allocated a total of $70,000 or $35,000 for Round One 2017 and $35,000 for Round Two 2017 E-book Reimbursement Grants.

 Application eligibility of school districts and/or public and special libraries with multiple branches is limited to one reimbursement grant per member library per year.
 Multiple schools from the same school district, or multiple branches from the same public library system, are not permitted to submit a joint application.
 Application eligibility for other public, academic and special member libraries is limited to one grant per member library per year.
 A member library must have updated information at the SCKLS Directory: http://directory.sckls.info/